Seronsecurity/advmlthreatmatrix/readme.md

 6. [Contact Us](#contact-us)
 ----

-The goal of this project is to position attacks on machine learning (ML) systems in an ATT&CK-style framework so that security analysts can orient themselves to these new and upcoming threats.
+The goal of this project is to position attacks on machine learning (ML) systems in an [ATT&CK](https://attack.mitre.org/)-style framework so that security analysts can orient themselves to these new and upcoming threats.

 If you are new to how ML systems can be attacked, we suggest starting at this no-frills [Adversarial ML 101](/pages/adversarial-ml-101.md) aimed at security analysts.

-Or if you want to dive right in, head to [Adversarial ML Threat Matrix](/pages/adversarial-ml-threat-matrix.md)
+Or if you want to dive right in, head to [Adversarial ML Threat Matrix](/pages/adversarial-ml-threat-matrix.md).

 ## Why Develop Adversarial ML Threat Matrix?
 -   In the last three years, major companies such as [Google](https://www.zdnet.com/article/googles-best-image-recognition-system-flummoxed-by-fakes/), [Amazon](https://www.fastcompany.com/90240975/alexa-can-be-hacked-by-chirping-birds), [Microsoft](https://www.theguardian.com/technology/2016/mar/24/tay-microsofts-ai-chatbot-gets-a-crash-course-in-racism-from-twitter), and [Tesla](https://spectrum.ieee.org/cars-that-think/transportation/self-driving/three-small-stickers-on-road-can-steer-tesla-autopilot-into-oncoming-lane), have had their ML systems tricked, evaded, or misled.